urbit/urbit.org/content/using/running/hosting.md

 ## SSH into droplet

-To make connecting simple, we can add an alias `~/.ssh/config`, so we don't need to remember the details.
+To make connecting simple, we can add an alias to `~/.ssh/config`.
 Open `~/.ssh/config` in an editor (you may need to create it if the file doesn't exist), and add the following to the bottom of the file (replacing the ship name and IP address with your own):

 ```
 Host riclen-tinlyr